-If you work for more than one employer, or if you are both employed and selfemployed, please refer to your main job.
+If you work for more than one employer, or if you are both employed and self- employed, please refer to your main job.
 If you are retired or not currently working, please refer to your last main job.

-My occupation is/was:

-ISCO08\2

-In your main job, what kind of activities do/did you do most of the time?

-If you work for more than one employer, or if you are both employed and selfemployed, please refer to your main job.
+Please write in and describe as clearly as possible.
+My occupation is/was: ISCO08_2 In your main job, what kind of activities do/did you do most of the time?
+If you work for more than one employer, or if you are both employed and self- employed, please refer to your main job.
 If you are retired or not currently working, please refer to your last main job.

-ISCO08\3
+Please write in and describe as clearly as possible.

-What does/did the firm/organisation you work/worked for mainly make or do - i.e., what kind of production/function is/was performed at your workplace?

-If you work for more than one employer, or if you are both employed and selfemployed, please refer to your main job.
+ISCO08_3 What does/did the firm/organisation you work/worked for mainly make or do - i.e., what kind of production/function is/was performed at your workplace?
+If you work for more than one employer, or if you are both employed and self- employed, please refer to your main job.
 If you are retired or not currently working, please refer to your last main job.
+Please write in and describe as clearly as possible.